andronix3/OctoArcher/README.md

 # OctoArcher
-Save resources as java classes.
+Save things as java classes and forget trouble with Class#getResource().